 - Shakespear Park, Auckland

 For our family, a night walk to the waterfall is quite common.
 Once here, we turn off our torch (flashlight) and watch the magic happen along the waterfall wall.
 Some nights we see only a dozen or so, other times upwards of 200.
-This is free and parking at the waterfall gully remains open after the main gate closes.
+This is free, and parking at the waterfall gully remains open after the main gate closes.
 You can read more about it here: Glow Worms at Shakespear Park Waterfall Gully – Easy Night Walk - Botanic Garden, Wellington

 We love these gardens, and our daughter lives nearby, so we visit when we are there.
 While we have neither looked nor accidentally spotted these glittery creatures, we have been told there are glow worms in the Main Garden.
-Look along the banks of some of the moist and shady areas. - Te Popo Gardens, Stratford, Taranaki
+Look along the banks of some of the moist and shady areas. - Pukekura Park, New Plymouth, Taranaki

 The city’s largest private garden, Te Popo Gardens, is a 15-minute drive from Stratford.
 While day visits are allowed for a nominal fee, they are best known as a place to spend the night and spot the glowworms.
 Reserve your stay at Te Popo Gardens - Zealandia, Wellington